bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

 Nothing to say about that.
 Unless it leads to convoluted code avert stringly types. *Please.*

-Ok, maybe you're confused.
+Maybe you're confused.
 "What's stringly typed code?", you ask.
 Well, stringly typed code is when you take a value that could be easily returned in its correct type (e.g. an `int`, a `double`, a `bool`) and wrap it in a `String` (or your language's equivalent).